mantidproject/mantid/docs/source/release/v3.14.0/indirect_inelastic.rst

 - Added 'Default' detector grouping option in ISISEnergyTransfer for TOSCA, to allow a default grouping using the grouping specified in the Instrument Parameter File.
 - ISISEnergyTransfer now allows overlapping detector grouping.
+- The Run button has been moved to be above the output options.
+The run button, save button and plotting options are now disabled while a tab is running or plotting.